fdila/computer-science/master/advanced-ml/00-q-and-a.md

 - **Advantages of the ReLU functions are**

     - [x] ReLUs are much simpler computationally
-    - [ ] Reduced likelihood of the gradient to vanish TODO
+    - [x] Reduced likelihood of the gradient to vanish
     - [x] The gradient is constant for z>0
     - [ ] Differentiability

+2nd answer is true only for values >0

 - **Leaky ReLUs**